 When do I have to disclose my evidence?

-You must share information with the Tribunal and the parties well before the hearing about the evidence that you will be relying on at the hearing.
+You must share information about the evidence that you will be relying on well before the hearing.
 This is called “disclosure”.
-The respondent is under the same obligation to give you information including documents in its possession and the names and intended evidence of its witnesses.
+The respondent is under the same obligation to give you their information, including documents and the names and intended evidence of its witnesses.

-The purpose of this exchange of information is to allow the parties and the Tribunal to prepare for the hearing.
-The goal is to prevent surprises at the hearing.
-A party will usually be prevented from relying at the hearing on a document or witnesses that have not been disclosed to the other party and the Tribunal in accordance with the Tribunal’s Rules.
+The purpose of this exchange of information is to allow the parties and the Tribunal to prepare for the hearing and prevent any surprises.
+A party will usually be prevented from relying on a document or witnesses that have not been disclosed to the other party and the Tribunal in accordance with the Tribunal’s Rules.

 As the applicant, you need to be aware of the Tribunal’s Rules requiring disclosure of each of the following: